Tascurator/tascurator-frontend/CONTRIBUTING.md

 3. Create a new branch from the `main` branch on your fork.
 4. Follow the [Branching Rules](#branching-rules) while naming your branch.
 5. Work on your changes locally.
-6. Commit your changes, ensuring to follow the project's [commit message guidelines](#commit-message-guidelines).
+6. Commit your changes, ensuring to follow the project's [commit message rules](#commit-message-rules).
 7. Push your branch to your forked repository.
 8. Create a Pull Request against the `main` branch of the original repository.
 9. Await code review, and address any comments as necessary.